CopleyControlsOfficial/TCP-IP_Examples/README.md

 - The drive must be an EtherCAT drive converted to Ethernet.
 - View this instructional video for how to convert from EtherCAT to Ethernet: https://www.youtube.com/watch?v=H8Xfzh-wjlU&t=1s
 - The standard TCP/IP application involves loading a webpage into the drive.
-- Please watch this video to learn more about designing a webpage: https://www.youtube.com/watch?v=-EGmKk41l_s
+- Please watch this video to learn more about designing and loading a webpage: https://www.youtube.com/watch?v=-EGmKk41l_s

 WARNING: DO NOT view the webpage on multiple browsers at once.
 The drives' servers can only communicate with one master (browser) at a time.